 From the end of 2017 to 2020, Arjan and Jan Wilm Tolkamp, the last guitarist of the pop group Normaal, can be seen in theaters throughout the Netherlands.

 MY ABDUCTION IN 2002

-You run many risks working as social worker in conflict areas, but you learn to deal with them over time and always take precautions.
+You run many risks working as humanitarian aid worker in conflict areas, but you learn to deal with them over time and always take precautions.
 Nevertheless, I was abducted on on August the 12th 2002 by four armed men.
 With lots of violence they got me into their car and drove me off to an unknown destination.
 This happened in the Russian state of Dagestan.
 An extremely fearful and confusing period followed, one in which I often feared for my life at moments when they started digging holes in the ground, drove me around in the trunks of their cars and left me alone for days without food or water.

 A HUTCH OF 1,5 BY 2M

 For 607 days I was locked up in dark cellars, heavily secured bedrooms and finally the longest period in a dark underground hutch of one and a half meters by two meters with as only company the insects and mice.